 Call local daycares and nannies and enquire about the cost of twins or if they have a waiting list because some of them do you might want to add them right now.

-Keeping this price in mind will allow you to start saving yet again for another expense or consider the fact that living on a one income household might be cheaper than paying for help.
+Keeping this price in mind will allow you to start saving yet again for another expense or consider the fact that living in a one-income household might be cheaper than paying for help.

 Plan out the nursery

-Whether you decide to go small or fulll blown mode.
+Whether you decide to go small or full-blown mode.
 Start looking at inspiration and ideas to help you put your plan right into motion.

-Start looking at your room space so that you can know how much room you have to work with.
+Start looking at your room space that way you know how much space you’re working with.

 With many things to consider when planning out your twin nursery, this is a good time to start brainstorming.